snr-laboratory/snr-laboratory.github.io/labrules.md

 permalink: /labrules/
 ---

-We adopt the ``chokepoint removal'' approach to problem solving and project selection.
+We adopt the ``chokepoint removal'' approach to problem solving and project planning.
 A chokepoint in our definition is the most pressing issue that hinders the progress.
 While not losing sight on the big picture, we always attack the most significant issue head-on and stay away from even the second most important one.
 Priority matters.
 The greatest progress is made by removing the chokepoint today rather than working on a problem that may need solving tomorrow.
 Tomorrow's problem changes because of today's progress.

 # Lab rules